 Configure and interact with Agents¶

-You can build an agent in Snowsight or using the REST API, and then integrate the agent into your application to perform tasks or respond to queries.
+You can then integrate the agent into your application to perform tasks or respond to queries.
 You must first create an agent object that contains information such as the metadata, tools, and orchestration instructions that the agent can use to perform a task or answer questions.
 You can then reference the agent object in your application to integrate the agent's functionality.
 You can configure a thread to maintain the context in memory, so that the client does not have to send the context at every turn of the conversation.

 备注